 In the traditional waterfall model, a typical project is scheduled for 9 months, but inevitably takes a year to complete.
 So we’ll assign classic software development groups to Earth in our product solar system, with a 365 day cycle.
 A starting place that’s warm, comfortable, and not surprisingly lines up with annual budgeting.
 Product Managers have some “pull” in the development process, but at a distance: we send out MRDs and PRDs to shed light on customer requirements, knowing that a lot is filtered out by the R&D atmosphere.

 The move to Agile brings Engineering much closer: think about Mercury in its 88 day orbit.
 With sprints every two to four weeks and quarterly releases, we’ve seen a dramatic acceleration of the development process.
 PM is now a daily partner in every aspect of product creation, exerting much more pull to keep Engineering on course.
-As I noted in Sept, product managers now have a lot more to do – iteration planning and review meetings, backlog rankings, retrospectives – to keep things spinning.
+Product managers now have a lot more to do – iteration planning and review meetings, backlog rankings, retrospectives – to keep things spinning.
 User stories and requirements arrive more often, in smaller chunks, as the team needs.
 So the Agile planet is faster, hotter, more nimble, as long as a good product manager is providing a tight focus.

 Other important organizations